MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

     ![Log Analytics and Azure Data Explorer clusters](media/adx-proxy/la-adx-clusters.png)

 > [!NOTE]
-> The number of Azure Monitor workspaces that can be mapped is 100.
+> The number of Azure Monitor workspaces that can be mapped is limited to 100.

 ## Run queries